The Company's Beginning

 Here at Genesis Foods, we pride ourselves on putting people before profits.
 We work hard to respond quickly to customer messages and provide a simple purchasing experience.
 Our products are high quality and at a competitive price, featuring micronutrients in the best possible amounts and forms, and excellent flavours and textures.
 We have more flavours than any of our competitors as we realise that a liquid only diet can become a little tedious, and more flavours can help combat that.

-We also offer discounts to a wide range of groups.
-These are often for emergency service workers, those in the Armed Forces, and even those who are full time carers.
-People in these professions are the backbone to any functioning society and we offer our discounts to them to show our appreciation for the work they do.
+We also offer discounts full time carers and emergancy service workers.
+These people are the backbone to any functioning society and we offer our discounts to them to show our appreciation for the work they do.
 We offer a discount code that has unlimited uses and lasts until January of the next year.
 If you're still in that line of work when the code expires, we'll give you a new discount code that will last another year.
 Check our discounts page to see if you're eligible.

 We also offer discounts to those who may have less money or may be more in need of optimal nutrition.
 If you receive any form of state welfare for being unemployed or temporarily unable to work, we will provide you with a similar code to those mentioned above.
 If you are a pensioner or are receiving welfare for a life-long disability, we offer a life-long discount code with unlimited personal uses so you don't have to worry about the hassle of reapplying for a new code.
 If you are unsure if you are eligible for a code or don't know if your code expires, contact us and we'll be more than happy to help.